Chart Color Schemes

 Bexley - South features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 73.0% of all households, including 36.0% couples with children, 23.9% couples without children, and 11.4% single parent families.
 Non-family households comprise the remaining 27.0%, with lone person households at 22.4% and group households making up 4.7%.
-The median household size is 2.7 people, larger than the Greater Sydney average of 2.6.
+The median household size is 2.7 people, which is larger than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households